-On-Campus Recruitment: The Career Center hosts more than 300 employers every year.
-Visits include job fairs, networking, interviews, workshops, and informational sessions.
+- On-Campus Recruitment: The Career Center hosts more than 300 employers every year.
+Visits include job fairs, networking, on-campus interviews, workshops, and informational sessions.

-Handshake: A free online platform for CSUSB students and alumni that allows users to schedule appointments for career counseling, view and apply for jobs/internships, and view career development resources.
+- Handshake: A free online platform for CSUSB students and alumni that allows users to schedule appointments for career counseling, view and apply for jobs/internships, and access to career development resources.

-Career Counseling: Counselors are available to assist you with choosing or changing your major, clarifying career goals, finding an internship, writing a résumé or cover letter, preparing for interviews, conducting a job search, or preparing for graduate school.
+- Career Counseling: Counselors are available to assist you with choosing, changing your major, career exploration, identifying internships, writing a résumé or cover letter, mock interviews, conducting a job search, and graduate school preparation.

-Internships: We offer resources to find on- and off-campus internships year round.
+- Internships: We offer two internship awards, Career Center Internship Award and Stand Up for San Bernardino for the academic year, including resources to find on- and off-campus internships year round.

 (909) 537-5928 Children's Center website